GMLC-TDC/HELICS/docs/installation/windows.md

 This section will layout the setting up of MSYS2 to compile and install HELICS.
 This guide will describe all the packages and install instructions for a 64bit build.

 ### Setting up MSYS2 ###
 MSYS2 provides a Linux like terminal environment on your Windows system.
 MSYS2 can be installed from [here](https://www.msys2.org/).
-Once MSYS2 has been installed start up msys2.exe.
-Follow first time updates as described on the MSYS2 website.
-After MSYS2 has been successfully updated Some packages need to be installed in order to configure and build HELICS.
+Once MSYS2 has been installed start up msys2.
+The recommended way is to start up the MSYS2 MinGW 64-bit from the Windows start menu.
+The following commands assume you are in this command unless otherwise noted.
+MinGW 32bit could be used but you will need to substitute `i686` versions for the `x86_64` libraries.
+Follow first time updates as described on the [MSYS2 website](https://www.msys2.org/).
+After MSYS2 has been successfully updated, some additional packages need to be installed in order to configure and build HELICS.
 The following packages need to be installed:
 - base-devel
 - mingw-w64-x86_64-toolchain
 - git